owaseraph/Digital-Logic-Simulator/README.md

 * **Smart Wiring:** Click-to-connect wiring system with safety validation.
 * **Grid Snapping:** Auto-alignment for neat circuit design.
 * **Engine:** Custom engine built on SDL3.
+* **Save & Load System:** Persist your circuits to JSON files to continue your work later.

 ## 🛠️ Dependencies
 * **Language:** C++17 or later